WormBase/wb-search/README.md

 #### Update Dockerrun.aws.json

-Dockerrun.aws.json describes how various containers are put together to form a system.
+`Dockerrun.aws.json` describes how various containers are put together to form a system.
 It's the Beanstalk equivalent of Docker Compose's compose file.

-The versions for docker images needs to be updated to matching the containers created above.
+The versions for docker images needs to be updated to match the containers created above.

 You may also update settings related memory, network, volume, environment variables etc.

 #### Prepare environment for Elastic Beanstalk

-A Beanstalk enviroment is an EC2 instance managed by Beanstalk.
+A *Beanstalk environment* is an EC2 instance managed by Beanstalk.

-The easiest way to create a Beanstalk environemt for search is to clone and modify an existing one.
+The easiest way to create a Beanstalk environment for search is to clone and modify an existing one.

 Cloning can be done through the AWS web console or `eb clone`.